angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 ### Cycling

-In terms of cantrip retention the best ones to keep back, when allowed, are the free cycling cards; Wraith and Edge.
+In terms of cantrip retention the best ones to keep back, when allowed, are the free cycle cards; Wraith and Edge.
 They provide the most mana efficient method to draw into a pile post-Doomsday resolving.
 As with everything however, this may not always be the case and sometimes using a cycler prior to being in a position to combo can be advantageous.